Apple Music Converter

 If you still hesitate to choose your subscription among various services, you might try Apple Music 3-month free trial to fully enjoy all features of Apple Music.
 If you are not down with it, you can cancel the free trial at any time without wasting a penny.

-If you want to sign up Amazon Music (Amazon Music Unlimited in this article), it costs $9.99 per month for individual, $14.99 per month for family package (share with up to 6 family members), and $4.99 per month for eligible students.
+If you want to sign up for Amazon Music (Amazon Music Unlimited in this article), it costs $9.99 per month for an individual, $14.99 per month for a family package (share with up to 6 family members), and $4.99 per month for eligible students.

 The Apple Music interface looks different compared to its rivals: simple layout of the main features.
 The tabs along the above (bottom on the mobile app) offer pretty straightforward navigation: Library, For You, Browser and Radio.
 For You is a selection of curated playlists, albums, artists tailored to your taste and the music/album you recently played.
 Though the desktop app often crashes, but the mobile app is more smoothly.

-Actually, the Amazon Music UI is more attractive at the first look, but I prefer Apple Music, the lily-white background makes the contents more conspicuous and easy to find what I want, especially the beautiful interface for specific artist and album.
+Actually, the Amazon Music UI is more attractive at first look, but I prefer Apple Music, the lily-white background makes the contents more conspicuous and easy to find what I want, especially the beautiful interface for specific artists and albums.

-Music catalogue is another important feature for a music streaming service.
-Apple Music has over 40 million licensed tracks and is good at curation: you will be asked to select your favorite genres, and artists, then you will get the recommendations tailed to your tastes, playlist or album whatever.
-Sometime, you also can find some exclusives on particular albums.
+Music catalog is another important feature for a music streaming service.
+Apple Music has over 70 million licensed tracks and is good at curation: you will be asked to select your favorite genres, and artists, then you will get the recommendations tailed to your tastes, playlist or album whatever.
+Sometimes, you also can find some exclusives on particular albums.
 My own personal feeling: the Euro and American artist and albums are reasonably complete, but lacking of the localized contents in some countries.

-Apple Music and Amazon Music have the same catalogue in which you will find most of the tracks from big labels or record, but the exclusive may differ.
-Apple has taken steps to secure more exclusives to increase subscriber numbers, including the albums of Drake, Taylor Swift, Frank Ocean, and etc. And Garth Brooks, the most popular and famous country singer in America, was a big exclusive for Amazon Music Unlimited.
+Apple Music and Amazon Music have the same catalog in which you will find most of the tracks from big labels or records, but the exclusive may differ.
+Apple has taken steps to secure more exclusives to increase subscriber numbers, including the albums of Drake, Taylor Swift, Frank Ocean, etc. And Garth Brooks, the most popular and famous country singer in America, was a big exclusive for Amazon Music Unlimited.

 Device Compatibility: Amazon is more easy-going to cooperate with other companies' platforms, while Apple has its own eco-system.
 Apple Music works on iPhone, iPad and Mac, later on Android phones or tablets.
 It also works on Apple Watch, HomePod, in CarPlay-compatible vehicles, or Sonos speakers.
 But Apple Music will not officially work with Amazon's various Alexa-powered smart speakers, such as the Echo or Dot, though you can stream it on iPhone via Bluetooth, but lacks of the voice control.

 Apple Music is a good streaming service with a different approach to curation than Spotify.
-And i like the way that Apple Music organzes its songs, albums, artists and playlist.
-If you are a big Apple fan who have a bunch of Apple devices already, particularly the HomePod or Apple Watch, subscribing to Apple Music will make life easier.
+And I like the way that Apple Music organizes its songs, albums, artists and playlist.
+If you are a big Apple fan who has a bunch of Apple devices already, particularly the HomePod or Apple Watch, subscribing to Apple Music will make life easier.

 Although we can freely enjoy our favorite music after subscribed to Apple Music, once the subscription expired, the downloads for offline listening will no longer exist.
 Now, there is still a way to save your favorite Apple Music songs forever on computer.
-Here we will share you a way on how to remove DRM protection from Apple Music songs and save them on your computer with Sidify Apple Music Converter.
+Here we will share with you a way on how to download songs from Apple Music songs and save them on your computer with Sidify Apple Music Converter.